Quotients of buildings by groups acting freely on chambers: Preliminaries

-A \textbf{contraction} is an alteration from a word of the form $f ss f'$ to the word $f f'$.
-An \textbf{expansion} is an alteration from a word of the form $f f'$ to the word $f ss f'$.
-An \textbf{elementary strict homotopy} is an alteration from a word of the form $f p(s,t) f'$ to the word $f p(t,s) f'$.
-A \textbf{strict homotopy} is an alternation of a word which is a composition of elementary strict homotopies.
-If a word $f$ can be altered via a strict homotopy to give the word $\hat {f}$, we say $f$ is \textbf{strictly homotopic} to $\hat {f}$, and we write $f\simeq \hat {f}$.
-The relation `$\simeq$' is an equivalence relation on words over $S$.

-Our notion of strict homotopy of words is what Tits and Ronan call homotopy of words in \cite{tits81local} and \cite{ronanlectures}.
-The reason for this change in terminology will become clear when we introduce homotopy of galleries.
+A \emph{contraction} is an alteration from a word of the form $f ss f'$$\, $\footnote{ juxtaposition of words denotes their concatenation} to the word $f f'$.
+An \emph{expansion} is an alteration from a word of the form $f f'$ to the word $f ss f'$.
+An \emph{elementary strict homotopy} is an alteration from a word of the form $f p(s,t) f'$ to the word $f p(t,s) f'$.
+A \emph{strict homotopy} is an alternation of a word which is a composition of elementary strict homotopies.
+If a word $f$ can be altered via a strict homotopy to give the word $\hat {f}$, we say $f$ is \emph{strictly homotopic} to $\hat {f}$, and we write $f\simeq \hat {f}$.
+The relation `$\simeq$' is an equivalence relation on words over $S$.\footnote{ our notion of strict homotopy of words is what Tits and Ronan call homotopy of words \cite{tits81local}, \cite{ronanlectures}.}

-A \textbf{homotopy} of words is any composition of contractions, expansions, and elementary strict homotopies.
-If a word $f$ can be altered via a homotopy to give the word $\hat{f}$, we say $f$ is \textbf{homotopic} to $\hat{f}$, and write $f\sim \hat{f}$.
+Let a \emph{homotopy} of words be any composition of contractions, expansions, and elementary strict homotopies.
+If a word $f$ can be altered via a homotopy to give the word $\hat{f}$, we say $f$ is \emph{homotopic} to $\hat{f}$, and write $f\sim \hat{f}$.
 The relation `$\sim$' is an equivalence relation on words over $S$.
-Clearly, if two words are strictly homotopic, then they're homotopic.
-An important property of Coxeter groups is that a partial converse to this holds (see \autoref{thm:funthmofcox}).
+Clearly, if two words are strictly homotopic, then they are homotopic.
+An important property of Coxeter groups is that a partial converse to this holds (\autoref{thm:funthmofcox} (MT2)).
+Clearly, two words are equivalent if and only if they are homotopic.

-\begin{remark} It is a straightforward consequence of what it means for a Coxeter group $(W,S)$ to have its canonical presentation that two words over $S$ are equivalent if and only if they're homotopic.
-It follows that equivalent words must has the same length modulo $2$. \end{remark}

-We say a word $f$ is \textbf{$M$-reduced} if there are no words strictly homotopic to $f$ which are of the form $f' ssf''$.
-Clearly reduced implies $M$-reduced, with the converse also holding (see \autoref{thm:funthmofcox}).
+We say a word $f$ is \emph{$M$-reduced} if there are no words strictly homotopic to $f$ which are of the form $f' ssf''$.
+Clearly, reduced implies $M$-reduced, with the converse also holding (\autoref{thm:funthmofcox} (MT1)).